 About

 Olivia Louvel is a French-born British composer, multidisciplinary artist and researcher whose work is presented through sound recordings, sound art installations, video art and live performances.
-Her practice is built upon a longstanding exploration of the voice and its manipulation through digital technology as a compositional method.

-She won an Ivor Novello Award for Best Sound Art at the Ivors Classical Awards 2023 for LOL, a sonic intervention delivered through the public address system of Middlesbrough’s CCTV surveillance network during Middlesbrough Art Week 2022.
+She won an Ivor Novello Award for Best Sound Art at the Ivors Classical Awards 2023 for ‘LOL’, a sonic intervention delivered through the public address system of Middlesbrough’s CCTV surveillance network for Middlesbrough Art Week 2022.
+Her resounding of a Barbara Hepworth archival tape, ‘The Sculptor Speaks’ (2020), premiered on Resonance Extra and was subsequently presented as an audio-visual version at The Hepworth Wakefield in 2021 and Towner Eastbourne in 2023.

 Louvel’s work often explores socio-political issues and women’s voices, using sound and voice as a documentary tool to unearth narratives.